SaxionMechatronics/smartnav-dataset/docs/deployment.md

 blind: 0.3
 scan_rate: 10.0
 ```
 FASTLIO, provide many other forms of filtering, to reduce the amount of data to be used whithin the main back-end.
 Another simple filtering is provided through parameter `point_filter_num` which helps neglecting some points to downsample the incoming pointcloud, reduce CPU load, and enhance processing speed, however, large values might mitigate the accuracy.
 A more intelligent filtering is by removing points that are not good features (in terms of curvature or smoothness of surface to find edge-like areas) by enabling `feature_extract_enable`.
-Another preprocessing if to geometrically average points that are close to each other (dividing the space into smaller voxels and averaging points that fall into that).
+Another preprocessing to geometrically average points that are close to each other (dividing the space into smaller voxels and averaging points that fall into that).
 You can use the `filter_size_surf` and `filter_size_map` to control how detailed the point extraction process should be; in other words, the smaller this value is, more averaged points from the data will be extracted and it helps accuracy of the whole process but the computations increase.

 ```yaml
 feature_extract_enable: true